Made from pasteurized cow's milk

 Flavour: grassy, mild, mushroomy

-Limburger is a semi-soft, washed rind cheese that originated in the historical Duchy of Limburg, now divided among three countries; Germany, Belgium and Netherlands.
-The cheese is popularly known for its stinky aroma which has been compared to foot odor.
-Today, most of the cheese is exclusively made in Germany, making them the sole producers in Europe.
+Limburger is a semi-soft, washed-rind cheese that originated in the historical Duchy of Limburg, now divided into three countries; Germany, Belgium and Netherlands.
+The cheese is popularly known for its stinky aroma, which has been compared to foot odour.
+Today, most of the cheese is exclusively made in Germany, making them the sole producer in Europe.

-Artisanal cheese makers prepare this cheese from pasteurized cow’s milk sourced from local, organic farms.
-As a result, the flavor of the cheese is mild despite the stinky aroma.
+Artisanal cheese makers prepare this cheese from pasteurised cow’s milk sourced from local, organic farms.
+As a result, the flavour of the cheese is mild despite the stinky aroma.

 The exterior of the cheese is covered with a thin pale, orange-brown rind, an effect of regular washings.

 Limburger goes well with Belgian style ales and icy cold bock beer.
-It tastes best when it is served between two slices of dark rye bread along with a slice of onion.
+It tastes best when it is served between two slices of dark rye bread and a slice of onion.